sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 Sensu only exposes secrets to Sensu services like environment variables and automatically redacts secrets from all logs, the API, and the dashboard.

 ## Retrieve your PagerDuty Integration Key

+The example in this guide uses the [PagerDuty][31] Integration Key as a secret and a PagerDuty handler definition that requires the secret.

 Here's how to find your Integration Key in PagerDuty so you can set it up as your secret: